 I announced to everyone: Please keep in mind: In 7 years a female cat and her off springs can be the source of 420,000 kittens.
 In 6 years a female dog and her off springs can be the source of 67,000 puppies.
 Unless your dog/cat is totally confined and unable to continue the population increase (AND the spread of venereal disease), please do the humane thing of having them sterilized!

-For the health and safety of your dog/cat, however, have the sterilization performed by a competent vet who is experienced in early sterilization (eight weeks of age and up) and small-incision surgeries, and one who closes with stainless steel sutures....like Dr. Tello, who we are so fortunate to have operate at our clinics.
-(I do not trust care of my dogs to ANYONE except Dr. Tello.
-If any of my dogs has a problem that I and my employee can't solve ourselves, I call Dr. Tello and arrange to meet him with my dog at the border of Panama/Costa Rica.)
-I also arrange to take injured dogs to him that I find in the street.
+For the health and safety of your dog/cat, however, have the sterilization performed by a competent vet who is experienced in early sterilization (eight weeks of age and up) and small-incision surgeries, and one who closes with stainless steel sutures....like Dr. Tello, who I was so fortunate to have operate at my clinics.

-We now hold our clinics once a month in Volcan, except for December.
-(And as of January 2020, we have TWO skilled veterinarians at each clinic!)
-Please contact me for the dates of future sterilization clinics....and please donate.
-Except for our veterinarians--who work at our clinics for a pittance, really--neither I nor anyone else connected with the clinics receives any pay.
-I rent the building where we hold the clinics, and I buy all the anesthesia, medications, instruments, supplies, and equipment.
-I have no offices, no salaries, no advertising.
+I rented the building for the clinics, and I bought all the anesthesia, medications, instruments, supplies, and equipment.
+I had no offices, no salaries, no advertising.
 Every penny went for the animals.
 This was a project from my heart, and I paid the considerable deficits from my own pocket.